gitlzzz/ATLAS/docs/source/input_database_generation.md

 :::

-- `show`: (optional, bool) Whether to display the database using ASE GUI after creation.
+- :alt:`show`: (optional, bool) Whether to display the database using ASE GUI after creation.
   - Default is `False`.

 #### Export - `[database.export]`